JuliaLang/julia/doc/stdlib/base.rst

 .. function:: stat(file)

    Returns a structure whose fields contain information about the file.
-In partiuclar, the fields of the structure are:
+The fields of the structure are:

    ========= ======================================================================
     size      The size (in bytes) of the file